Nearly half the country requires no permit to carry a concealed weapon — and it’s a growing trend

 On Monday, Ohio became the 23rd state to enact a law eliminating permits as a requirement for concealed carry.
-The Buckeye state closely followed Alabama, where Gov. Kay Ivey signed a similar law on March 10.
+The Buckeye State closely followed Alabama, where Gov. Kay Ivey signed a similar law on March 10.

-The back-to-back win for gun-rights reformers who want to see fewer restrictions on the Second Amendment signal how partisan divides and relentless activism at the state level are significantly reshaping the landscape around gun possession.
+The back-to-back wins for gun-rights advocates who want to see fewer restrictions on the Second Amendment signal how partisan divides and relentless activism at the state level are significantly reshaping the landscape around gun possession.

-“This is the latest front in the battle over gun rights in America,” said Adam Winkler, a law professor at UCLA and expert in gun policy and the Second Amendment.
+“This is the latest front in the battle over gun rights in America,” said Adam Winkler, a law professor at the University of California at Los Angeles and an expert in gun policy and the Second Amendment.
 Winkler sees a broader takeaway in the changes to Alabama and Ohio’s gun laws.

-“The lesson is: it’s coming to you,” Winkler said.
+“The lesson is: It’s coming to you,” Winkler said.
 “It’s a rising tide of reform, and it’s a wave we’ve seen before.”

 Seventeen of the 23 states that allow permitless carry passed their laws in the past seven years.
 By contrast, concealed carry wasn’t even legal in every state until 2013, when Illinois lifted its longtime ban decades after most other states.